qlawmarq/next-markdown-blog-YoRHa/README.md

 ## Update or add your own contents

-To update the contents of your own blog, you can update the contents in `contents/blog`.
+To update the contents of your own article, you can update the contents in `contents/article`.

 You can write articles in markdown by referring to the following: